ECE461/project-f2024/README.md

 * Weights:
     * TODO: fill in
 ## External Dependencies
-* axios:            used for npm Registry and GitHub REST API calls
-* isomorphic-git:   used to shallow clone repositories to get data
-* minimist:         used to parse CLI arguments
+* **axios**: A promise-based HTTP client for making requests to the npm Registry and GitHub REST APIs.
+It simplifies the process of handling asynchronous requests and managing responses, making it easier to interact with external services.
+* **isomorphic-git**: A JavaScript library that allows for shallow cloning of Git repositories in both browser and Node.js environments.
+* **minimist**: A lightweight module for parsing command-line arguments.
+It enables easy extraction of arguments from the CLI, allowing for flexible and user-friendly command-line interfaces in your application.

+## Logging
+* **LOG_LEVEL**
+    * `0` (default) : Silent
+    * `1` : Only displays information messages
+    * `2` : Diplays information and debug messages
+* **LOG_FILE**: Location of log output
+    * Default is default.log

 ## Structure
 * `src`
      * `commands`   Contains functions called for each CL argument